-The evidence is clear: more than 100 years of coyote killing has not reduced their populations.
-In fact, since mass killings of coyotes began in 1850, the range of this species has tripled in the United States.
+The evidence is clear: More than 100 years of coyote killing has not reduced their populations.
+In fact, since 1850 when mass killings of coyotes began, the range of this species has tripled in the United States.
 In addition, since only a few, individual predators participate in depredation, indiscriminate and preemptive killing of predators can lead to the disruption of predators' social structure and foraging ecology in ways that increases the likelihood of predations, i.e. by increasing the number of surviving pups and transient individuals that are predisposed to depredate livestock.

-Indiscriminate killing of coyotes can stimulate increases in their populations by disrupting their social structure, which encourages more breeding and migration, and ultimately results in more coyotes.
+Indiscriminate killing of coyotes, specifically, can stimulate increases in their populations.
+Persecution of coyotes disrupts their social structure, which, ironically, encourages more breeding and migration, and ultimately results in more coyotes.
 The alpha pair in a pack of coyotes is normally the only one that reproduces.
 When one or both members of the alpha pair are killed, other pairs will form and reproduce.
 At the same time, lone coyotes will move in to mate, young coyotes will start having offspring sooner, and pup survival may increase.
 While widespread killing may temporarily reduce coyote numbers in a given area, coyote populations recover quickly, even when up to 70 percent of their numbers are removed.
 It is impossible to completely eradicate coyotes from an area.
 New coyotes will quickly replace vacant territorial niches where coyotes have been removed.
 Coyote pairs hold territories, which leaves single coyotes ("floaters") continually looking for new places to call home.
-When they are not lethally targeted by humans, unexploited coyotes and certain other predator populations self-regulate their numbers by means of dominant individuals defending non-overlapping territories and suppressing breeding by subordinate pack members.
+However, unexploited predator populations, such as coyotes, self-regulate their numbers by means of dominant individuals defending non-overlapping territories and suppressing breeding by subordinate pack members.

-Disrupting the coyote family structure by killing individual animals, especially alpha canids, may also actually increase conflicts with livestock.
-Targeted coyote populations tend to have younger, less experienced individuals, increased numbers of yearlings reproducing, and larger litters.
+Disrupting the coyote family structure by killing individual animals, including alpha animals, may also actually increase conflicts with livestock.
+Exploited coyote populations tend to have younger, less experienced coyotes, increased numbers of yearlings reproducing, and larger litters.
 For adult coyotes with dependent young, the need to feed pups provides significant motivation for coyotes to switch from killing small and medium-sized prey to killing sheep and other livestock.